-We have a customized financial reporting system that consolidates financial, sales and workforce data from our ERP systems and our human resource information system ("HRIS"), delivering standardized enterprise key performance indicators.
+We have a customized financial reporting system that consolidates financial, sales and workforce data from our ERP systems and our human resource information system, delivering standardized enterprise key performance indicators.
 This technology platform provides management with robust corporate and location level performance management by leveraging standardized metrics and analytics allowing us to plan, track and report performance and compensation measures.

 We have developed a proprietary program for use in our component plants.
 This software reviews product designs for errors, schedules the plants and provides the data used to measure plant efficiency.
 In addition, we have purchased several software products that have been integrated with our primary ERP system.
-These programs assist in various aspects of our business such as analyzing blueprints to generating material lists, purchasing lumber products at the lowest cost, delivery management, resource planning and scheduling and financial planning and analysis.
+These programs assist in various aspects of our business, such as analyzing blueprints, generating material lists, purchasing lumber products at the lowest cost, delivery management, resource planning and scheduling, and financial planning and analysis.

 In 2022, we announced the decision to move the Company to a new ERP system.
-The program will begin in 2023 kicking off with detailed planning, design, build and testing followed by several years of deployment across our broad network of operating sites.
+During 2024, we continued our detailed planning and design efforts and initiated testing within our ERP test environments.
+We expect the program to require continued design, build, configuration and testing during 2025, followed by several years of deployment across our broad network of operating sites.
 As part of this program, we intend to utilize technology-enabled opportunities to enhance our operating model and transform our business creating further value for all our stakeholders.